astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/communication.md

 If you send over **four** emails back and forth, it's probably time to refocus because something is getting lost.
 Change the subject line.
 Start a new thread.
-Schedule a call or an in person meeting.
+Schedule a call or a meeting in person.
 Or even send them a text or Teams message.
 Either way, don't make a giant thread that keeps on growing with more people.

 Again, know your audience.
 If it's a CEO, department head, or someone who you